razvanfiser/PAD_Reexam/README.md

 4. After the network has been created, run `docker-compose up -d`;
 5. Wait a couple of minutes until all containers are STARTED;

+## Postman Collection
+The postman collection for this Project can be found in this repo and is called `PAD_Reexam.postman_collection.json`.

 ## How to Test This Project

 * ### Separated Database for each service: